-If the night terrors are frequent and occuring at the same time every night, try waking your child a few minutes before the episode usually occurs to break the cycle of events.
+If the night terrors are frequent and occurring at the same time every night, try waking your child a few minutes before the episode usually occurs to break the cycle of events.
 Doing this for a week may break disrupt the pattern without causing them a great loss of quality sleep.

 Both nightmares and night terrors rarely have long lasting psychological effects on children.

-If your child's nightmares or night terrors are occuring frequent enough to be a cause for concern, it may be time to speak with your child's pediatrician or even a sleep specialist for diagnosis.
+If your child's nightmares or night terrors are occurring frequent enough to be a cause for concern, it may be time to speak with your child's pediatrician or even a sleep specialist for diagnosis.

 For more information on children's sleep health, check out some of these articles: